Paint Calculator guide

 What this calculator is solving

-The Paint Calculator estimates interior wall paint for a simple room.
-It starts with wall area, subtracts typical door and window areas, then applies coats, coverage, and extra percent.
+The Paint Calculator estimates interior wall paint for a simple rectangular room.
+It starts with wall area, subtracts standard door and window openings, then applies coats, paint-label coverage, and extra percent before rounding up whole gallons.

 The formula in plain language

-In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, multiplies by coats and extra percent, then divides by square-foot coverage per gallon.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds wall area as 2 x (length + width) x wall height, subtracts 20 square feet per door and 15 square feet per window, multiplies by coats and extra percent, then divides by square-foot coverage per gallon.
+The examples on the page are there so you can compare your inputs with a paint gallon example before copying the answer.

 How to read the answer

-• Gallons to buy rounds the calculated need up to whole gallons.
+• Gallons to buy rounds the calculated need up to whole gallons because most wall paint is sold by whole containers.

-• Paintable wall area shows the wall estimate after subtracting openings.
+• Paintable wall area shows the wall estimate after subtracting doors and windows but before coats, extra percent, and coverage are applied.

 • Coverage used reminds you which square-feet-per-gallon assumption drove the result.